Future Tense Marker -ta- (Indicating Future Actions)

 -ta-, you need to see it next to its siblings.
 Swahili has three main tenses you will use daily: -na- (Present), -li- (Past), and -ta- (Future).Ninasoma: I am reading (Right now, don't disturb me!).Nilisoma: I read (It's done, I finished the book).Nitasoma: I will read (I'm planning to do it later).

 ni- and the soma stay exactly the same.
-This is the beauty of Swahili!-ka- marker.
-Sometimes -ka- is used for narrative sequences (and then this happened...), but as a beginner, always stick to -ta- for the future.-li- is behind you, -na- is under your feet, and -ta- is the road ahead.Quick FAQ
+This is the beauty of Swahili!
+It is very logical.
+Another pattern to watch out for is the -ka- marker.
+Sometimes -ka- is used for narrative sequences (and then this happened...), but as a beginner, always stick to -ta- for the future.
+It is your safest and most accurate bet.
+Comparing these is like looking at a timeline: -li- is behind you, -na- is under your feet, and -ta- is the road ahead.Quick FAQ

 Does -ta- change for different people?